 Our sales and marketing expense primarily supports our direct-to-consumer sales and rental strategy and consists mainly of personnel-related expenses, including wages, bonuses, commissions, benefits, and stock-based compensation for sales, marketing, customer service, rental intake, and clinical service employees.
 It also includes expenses for media and advertising, printing, informational kits, dues and fees, credit card fees, recruiting, training, sales promotional activities, travel and entertainment expenses as well as allocated facilities costs.
-Sales and marketing expense decreased in the three months ended March 31, 2020 as compared to March 31, 2019, primarily due to reduced personnel-related expenses for lower average sales representative headcount.
-We restarted our sales capacity expansion efforts in the second half of 2019, but we plan to hire additional sales representatives at a more controlled pace across all of our facilities to expand sales capacity.
-In addition, due to the COVID-19 PHE, we expect to reduce marketing spend and reduce sales representative headcount additions for the remainder of 2020.
+Sales and marketing expense decreased in the three months ended June 30, 2020 as compared to June 30, 2019, primarily due to reduced advertising spend.
+Our average sales representative headcount in the second quarter of 2020 was relatively flat compared to the second quarter of 2019, and our plan was to hire additional sales representatives at a more controlled pace across all of our facilities to expand sales capacity for the remainder of 2020.
+However, due to the COVID-19 PHE, we have reduced and expect to continue to reduce marketing spend and reduce sales representative headcount additions and primarily focus on replacement of attrition of existing sales representatives for the remainder of 2020.
 However, we still expect a further increase in sales and marketing expense in future periods as we continue to invest in our business, including expanding our sales and sales support team, increasing media spend to drive consumer awareness, and rising patient support costs as our patient and customer base increases.
 We also expect increased sales and marketing costs in 2020 associated with the expanded launch of the TAV product following the limited launch in December 2019.